How many carbs, protein and fat should you eat each day on a keto diet?

 Many thanks doc!

 Wow, I haven’t been faced with that dogma for ovulation.
 You sound like a very athletic person and may have created hypothalamic dysfunction in your past with excessive aerobic exercise (weight lifting can be very aerobic in most settings) and being underweight in a high-carb environment in your pre LCHF days.
-This insult to your system becomes permanent and the clinical features are those of lean PCOS with HA symptoms.
+This insult to your system can become permanent and the clinical features are those of lean PCOS with HA symptoms.
 You may have insulin resistance or you may suffer from a pure hypothalamic dysfunction.
 Many patients never recover normal ovulation even with a perfect ketogenic diet.

 To answer your question, I absolutely do not believe that carbs are necessary to ovulate.
 We promote a 20 g of carbs or less approach for all our fertility patients.
 Some people who are not truly insulin resistant can tolerate maybe 30-40 grams of carbs without increasing their insulin responses.